Coronavirus: respiratory medicine services update

 The GP can attach documents to the e-RS advice request, which may include diagnostic results, scanned images (eg ECGs).
 Providers can also respond with attachments

-If you feel that a referral is absolutely necessary, please refer via e-RS and use the 'defer to provider' functionality for urgent/2ww referrals.
+If you feel that a referral is absolutely necessary, please refer via e-RS and use the 'defer to provider' functionality for urgent/two-week wait (2ww) referrals.
 Please attach the referral letter at the point of referral or within 24 hours.
 For 2ww referrals, please ensure that the patient meets the criteria ahead of referring.
 Please do not refer urgent patients under 2ww as this will overwhelm the service.

 The Trust will vet the referral and either book into a virtual appointment or add the patient to the waiting list if they need a face to face appointment.
 In some cases the referral may be returned (rejected) back to you with advice.